Create an Air Force ROTC account.

 Enter your GPA manually in the fields provided on the application and submit SAT and/or ACT scores electronically through the testing agency using AFROTC Test Code 0548.

 Enter your GPA electronically in the fields provided.

 If you receive a scholarship offer, you will be required to complete and pass a medical exam and meet Air Force ROTC physical requirements in order to keep the offer.
 Once you have decided to accept the scholarship offer, the Air Force ROTC detachment at your selected school will provide further guidance on the actions required for the fall term of your first semester of college.
-Additionally, should you accept the scholarship and continue with Air Force ROTC past your freshman year, you will be obligated to serve in the U.S. Air force upon graduation (NOTE: The length of your service commitment is dependent on your designated career field).
+Additionally, should you accept the scholarship and continue with Air Force ROTC past your freshman year, you will be obligated to serve in the U.S. Air Force or Space Force upon graduation (NOTE: The length of your service commitment is dependent on your designated career field).

 Air Force ROTC will contact you periodically about your status, and you can track your application status online.
 After you submit your application, you will be notified via email of your eligibility status.